1337jazz/microtraining-git/README.md

 #### Force delete
-If the branch you want to delete has uncommited changes, you might get this message:
+If the branch you want to delete has uncommitted changes, you might get this message:
 ```
 The branch <branch-to-delete> is not fully merged
 ```